bairblog/bairblog.github.io/_posts/2020-11-18-evolvegraph.md

 We introduce EvolveGraph, a generic trajectory prediction framework with dynamic relational reasoning, which can handle evolving interacting systems involving multiple heterogeneous, interactive agents.
 The proposed framework could be applied to a wide range of applications, from purely physical systems to complex social dynamics systems.
 In this blog, we demonstrate some illustrative applications to physics objects and traffic participants.
 The framework could also be applied to analyze and predict the evolution of larger interacting systems, such as complex physical systems with a large number of interacting components, social networks, and macroscopical traffic flows.
 Although there are existing works using graph neural networks to handle trajectory prediction tasks, here we emphasize the impact of using our framework to recognize and predict the evolution of the underlying relations.
 With accurate and reasonable relational structures, we can forecast or generate plausible system behaviors, which help much with optimal decision making or other downstream tasks.

-*Acknowledgements*: We thank all the co-authors of the paper “EvolveGraph: Multi-Agent Trajectory Prediction with Dynamic Relational Reasoning” for their contributions and discussions in preparing this blog.
+**Acknowledgements**: We thank all the co-authors of the paper “EvolveGraph: Multi-Agent Trajectory Prediction with Dynamic Relational Reasoning” for their contributions and discussions in preparing this blog.
 The views and opinions expressed in this blog are solely of the authors.

 This blog post is mainly based on the following paper:

-- EvolveGraph: Multi-Agent Trajectory Prediction with Dynamic Relational Reasoning Jiachen Li*, Fan Yang*, Masayoshi Tomizuka, and Chiho Choi Advances in Neural Information Processing Systems (NeurIPS), 2020
+EvolveGraph: Multi-Agent Trajectory Prediction with Dynamic Relational Reasoning<br /> Jiachen Li*, Fan Yang*, Masayoshi Tomizuka, and Chiho Choi<br /> Advances in Neural Information Processing Systems (NeurIPS), 2020<br />
-<a href="https://arxiv.org/abs/2003.13924">Preprint</a>, <a href="https://jiachenli94.github.io/publications/Evolvegraph/">Project Website</a>, <a href="https://github.com/jiachenli94/Awesome-Interaction-aware-Trajectory-Prediction">Resources</a>
+<a href="https://papers.nips.cc/paper/2020/hash/e4d8163c7a068b65a64c89bd745ec360-Abstract.html">Proceedings</a>, <a href="https://arxiv.org/abs/2003.13924">Preprint</a>, <a href="https://jiachenli94.github.io/publications/Evolvegraph/">Project Website</a>, <a href="https://github.com/jiachenli94/Awesome-Interaction-aware-Trajectory-Prediction">Resources</a>

 Some other related works are listed as follows:

-Conditional Generative Neural System for Probabilistic Trajectory Prediction Jiachen Li, Hengbo Ma, and Masayoshi Tomizuka
-IEEE/RSJ International Conference on Robotics and Systems (IROS), 2019
+Conditional Generative Neural System for Probabilistic Trajectory Prediction<br /> Jiachen Li, Hengbo Ma, and Masayoshi Tomizuka<br /> IEEE/RSJ International Conference on Robotics and Systems (IROS), 2019<br />
 <a href="https://ieeexplore.ieee.org/abstract/document/8967822">Paper</a>

-Interaction-aware Multi-agent Tracking and Probabilistic Behavior Prediction via Adversarial Learning Jiachen Li*, Hengbo Ma*, and Masayoshi Tomizuka
-IEEE International Conference on Robotics and Automation (ICRA), 2019
+Interaction-aware Multi-agent Tracking and Probabilistic Behavior Prediction via Adversarial Learning<br /> Jiachen Li*, Hengbo Ma*, and Masayoshi Tomizuka<br /> IEEE International Conference on Robotics and Automation (ICRA), 2019<br />
 <a href="https://ieeexplore.ieee.org/abstract/document/8793661">Paper</a>

-Generic Tracking and Probabilistic Prediction Framework and Its Application in Autonomous Driving Jiachen Li, Wei Zhan, Yeping Hu, and Masayoshi Tomizuka IEEE Transactions on Intelligent Transportation Systems, 2020
+Generic Tracking and Probabilistic Prediction Framework and Its Application in Autonomous Driving<br /> Jiachen Li, Wei Zhan, Yeping Hu, and Masayoshi Tomizuka<br /> IEEE Transactions on Intelligent Transportation Systems, 2020<br />
 <a href="https://arxiv.org/abs/1908.09031">Paper</a>